0

 Panellists

-Government representatives on national experiences in integrating sustainable agriculture into national planning NDCs/NAPs, and aligning and optimizing sectoral policies
+National experiences in integrating sustainable agriculture into national planning NDCs/NAPs, and aligning and optimizing sectoral policies

-Representative from a climate fund or multilateral development bank who can discuss how their financing strategies align with and increase finance flows towards national plans and what support they provide for policy and institutional coherence.
+How MCF financing strategies align with and increase finance flows towards national plans and what support they provide for policy and institutional coherence.

-UN/IGO on policy alignment, who can provide analytical insights and data on aligning subsidies, fiscal policy, and climate planning with sustainability goals.
+Analytical insights and data on aligning subsidies, fiscal policy, and climate planning with sustainability goals.

-Civil society or farmer network representative, who can highlight grassroots perspectives on how participatory policymaking can support coherence and inclusivity.
+• Civil society or farmer network representative, who can highlight grassroots perspectives on how participatory policy making can support coherence and inclusivity.

 Open discussions